Best payment plans for real estate projects in

 since these large amounts are collected at milestones, developers generally

 keep monthly installments lower and more affordable.
-This makes property
+This makes

-Needs of Both Sides
+Balancing Needs of Both Sides

 In essence, lump sum payments strike a balance.
 They give developers the cash